American World Order

 Instead, his assistant for international security, Peter Rodman,

-peaceful Middle East and a better life for the Iraqi people.
-That
+Middle East and a better life for the Iraqi people.
+That of course is

 Here is an interview with Dr. Rajaee.